Simplify Security with Automated Asset Discovery and Monitoring

 An automatically populated asset list allows your security teams to pull from a list that is continuously updated, including when infrastructure or configurations change, mergers occur, or new assets are put into production.
 You can automatically learn when a server or service is exposed, like the accidental exposure of a database to the Internet, a poorly configured remote endpoint running RDP, when the Marketing or Human Resources team launches a new service in an unapproved cloud vendor in Asia, or when your developers stand-up an insecure test or dev system in AWS.
 These are all potential unknown unknowns and points of entry into your organization.

 It’s Time for a Global View of Your Internet Assets

 Your existing suite of security tools only secures what they know about.
 Vulnerability Management tools, for example only scan what is known.
 Cloud Security Management Platforms, meanwhile, only manage accounts you already know about — you tell them what to watch, and then they’ll watch them.

-With Expanse and Edge Expander, however, you discover all of your Internet-exposed assets, including those you don’t know about.
+With Expanse Expander, however, you discover all of your Internet-exposed assets, including those you don’t know about.
 Those unknowns are often a large part of your exposed attack surface — we routinely discover 30% more assets than a given organization was tracking previously.

 We do this by continuously indexing the entire global Internet and collecting data about all the assets we discover.
 We use customer signatures like certificates, domains, registration information, and more to automatically tie the assets we see back to their parent organization, providing our customers with a complete, outside-in view of their networks and everything that belongs to them.
 With our new Cloud Module, we can even associate assets in the constantly changing ephemeral IP space back to organizations.
 We do this across all cloud providers.